-A standard defines requirements or an acceptable level of attainment, or it can be a specification that assures compatibility between systems.
-The extent of recognition of a standard varies from International, adopted across the world, to independent norms that are subscribed to by members of a society, an association scheme or particular industry.
+A standard defines a set of requirements or an acceptable level of attainment; or it can be a specification that assures compatibility between interfacing systems.
+The extent of recognition of a standard varies from International, adopted across the world, to independent norms that are subscribed to by members of an association or particular industry.

-Standards are strategic tools that help an organisation assure it is doing right, in meeting recognised acceptable levels of performance and safety.
-Working to standards can reduce mistake-costs and other consequences from non-conformity to legal requirements.
+Standards are strategic tools that help an organisation assure it is doing right, in meeting pre-defined, recognised levels of performance and safety.
+Working to standards can thereby reduce mistake-costs and other consequences from non-conformity – sometimes including legal liability.
 This, it is argued, will support an organisation’s sustainability.

 Standards are fundamentally designed for voluntary use.
-Some standards, however, can become obligatory by regulatory ‘harmonisation’ – e.g. a standard becomes referenced in a legal instrument, as a means for demonstrating legal conformity across a sector or geographical region.
-Harmonisation simplifies compliance and verification processes, which reduces an industry sector’s overall compliance costs.
+Some can however become obligatory by regulatory ‘harmonisation’ – e.g. a standard becomes referenced in a legal instrument, as a means for demonstrating legal conformity across a sector or geographical region.
+Harmonisation simplifies the development and verification processes, which in turn reduces an industry sector’s overall compliance costs.

 All-in-all, the arguments for adopting standards are strong.
 So what is there not to like about them?